-Ben Clifford is 'Lecturer in Spatial Planning and Government’ at the Bartlett School of Planning, University College London (UCL).
-Ben is a political geographer with research interests centred on the modernisation of the state, implementation of public sector reform, planning governance and policy, public engagement and the changing spaces of professionalism and the public sector in an age of neoliberalising governance.
+Ben Clifford is Associate Professor in Spatial Planning and Government at the Bartlett School of Planning, University College London (UCL).
+Ben is a geographer-planner with research interests centred on the modernisation of the state, implementation of public sector reform, planning governance and policy, public engagement and the changing spaces of professionalism in an age of neoliberalising government.

-In addition to his teaching and research duties, Ben serves as the Programme Director for the MSc Spatial Planning degree course and as the MSc Tutor for the Bartlett School of Planning.
+Ben teaches on the UK planning system and critical debates in planning practice.
+In addition to his teaching and research duties, Ben serves as the Programme Director for the MSc Spatial Planning degree course and as the Masters Tutor for the Bartlett School of Planning.